sahaavi/sahaavi.github.io/public/2024-04-13-customer-personality-analysis/index.md

 XYZ Mart faced challenges in effectively targeting its marketing efforts due to a lack of precise customer segmentation.
 Traditional demographic-based approaches were proving inadequate in capturing the nuanced preferences and behaviors of individual customers.
 Thus, the company sought a data-driven solution to segment customers based on their personalities and preferences, enabling personalized marketing strategies.

-## Research Approach - Plan and Objective
+## Objective
 The primary objective of the project was to develop a robust customer segmentation framework based on personality traits and preferences.
-To achieve this, the following research approach was devised:

-### Data Collection
-Gather comprehensive customer data, including transaction history, demographics, and behavioral attributes.
-### Exploratory Data Analysis (EDA)
-Conduct an in-depth exploration of the collected data to identify patterns, trends, and potential insights.
-### Feature Engineering
-Develop new features or transform existing ones to capture relevant aspects of customer behavior and preferences.
-### Model Development
-Implement machine learning algorithms, including Gaussian Mixture Model (GMM) and the Apriori algorithm, to cluster customers and uncover associations within their behaviors.
-### Validation and Evaluation
-Validate the effectiveness of the developed models using appropriate metrics and evaluate their impact on marketing strategies.
-### Documentation and Presentation
-Document the entire process and present the findings, insights, and recommendations to stakeholders.

 ## Methodology and Framework of Analysis